thewinger/ashen.nvim/README.md

 ## Extras

 Extras can be found [here](./extras/).
-You can install them like you would any other theme in the respective application.
+Installation instructions can be found

 The following extras are available: